My values are my faith, my people, my health, my work, and my words — in that order.

-My experiences (at least in the job realm) are what I've done with those skills, based on my values — though at 24, a lot of it has been just figuring it all out.
+My experiences (at least in the job realm) are what I've done with those skills, based on my values.
 So far, I've:

-- Interned for Kingsland Baptist Church in Katy for a year, doing communications and marketing work for their missions partners, traveling far and wide, but finding the most satisfaction rooting deeply in my own home church and community.
+Interned for Kingsland Baptist Church in Katy for a year, completing communications and marketing projects for their missions partners both globally and locally.

 Rebranded and ran all social media marketing for RightNow Media, while managing digital advertising campaigns and handling PR and copywriting needs as necessary alongside a team of talented content creators.

 Shifted to working for myself full-time; taking on independent writing and marketing projects for creative clients whose work I believe in, from global nonprofits to small businesses.